Snapchat: Original video content

 Rather than a traditional online notification, a blue pulsing "here" button is displayed within the sender's chat window if the recipient is currently viewing their own chat window.
 When this button is held down, a video chat function is immediately launched.
 By default, messages disappear after they are read, and a notification is sent to the recipient only when they start to type.
 Users can also use messages to reply to snaps that are part of a story.
 The video chat feature uses technology from AddLive—a real-time communications provider that Snapchat acquired prior to the feature's launch.

 In regards to the "Here" indicator, Spiegel explained that "the accepted notion of an online indicator that every chat service has is really a negative indicator.
 It means 'my friend is available and doesn't want to talk to you,' versus this idea in Snapchat where 'my friend is here and is giving you their full attention.'"
 Spiegel further claimed that the Here video function prevents the awkwardness that can arise from apps that use typing indicators because, with text communication, conversations lose their fluidity as each user tries to avoid typing at the same time.

 On March 29, 2016, Snapchat launched a major revision of the messaging functionality known as "Chat 2.0", adding stickers, easier access to audio and video conferencing, the ability to leave audio or video "notes", and the ability to share recent camera photos.
 The implementation of these features are meant to allow users to easily shift between text, audio, and video chat as needed while retaining an equal level of functionality.
 In June 2018, Snapchat added the feature of deleting a sent message (including; audio, video, and text) before it is read.
 A feature introduced in August 2018 allows users to send Musical GIFs, TuneMojis.

 In August 2022, Snap Inc. announced it would discontinue all original scripted content with no plans to continue work in this direction.

+In 2023, Snapchat had over 300 million monthly active users.
+In 2024, the countries with the most Snapchat users were India with 202.5 million users, followed by the United States with 106.5 million, Pakistan 31.9 million, France 27.5 million and the United Kingdom 23.1 million.